-- Parents: Married, separated, or divorced unless parental rights have been legally terminated and the school has been given a copy of the court order terminating parental rights - The student (if 18 or older or emancipated by a court) - School officials with legitimate educational interests
+- Parents: Married, separated, or divorced unless parental rights have been legally terminated and the school has been given a copy of the court order terminating parental rights - The student: The rights of parents transfer to a student who turns 18 or is enrolled in an institution of post-secondary education.
+A district is not prohibited from granting the student access to the student's records before this time. - School officials with legitimate educational interests